OpenKneeboard/OpenKneeboard/README.md

 1. Download [the latest release](https://github.com/fredemmott/OpenKneeboard/releases/latest)
 2. Install it; the installer will offer to launch OpenKneeboard when finished.
-3. It will automatically detect a DCS installation and prompt you to install the hooks
+3. Install the DCS hooks if prompted
 4. Open settings
+5. Add DCS to the 'Games' tab if it was not automatically added
-5. Configure your bindings
+6. Configure your bindings
-6. Add any other games and set up your tabs how you like them
+7. Add any other games and set up your tabs how you like them

 The hooks are optional, but are required for the DCS-specific tabs to work.
+If your DCS 'Saved Games' is not either `Saved Games\DCS` or `Saved Games\DCS.openbeta`, download the `.zip` file as well, and copy `OpenKneeboardDCSExt.lua` and `OpenKneeboardDCSExt.dll` from the `bin` subfolder of that zip to `YOUR_DCS_SAVEDGAMES_DIRECTORY\Scripts\Hooks` - if it doesn't already exist, create that folder first.

 You might also be interested in the documentation for: